 The CMU is only available to CMU Instruments issued by a CMU Member or by a person for whom a CMU Member acts as agent for the purposes of lodging instruments issued by such persons.
-Membership of the services is open to all financial institutions regulated by the HKMA, Securities and Futures Commission, Insurance Authority or Mandatory Provident Fund Schemes Authority.
+Membership of the services is open to all financial institutions regulated by the HKMA, the Securities and Futures Commission, the Insurance Authority of Hong Kong or Mandatory Provident Fund Schemes Authority.
 For further details on the full range of the CMU's custodial services, please refer to the CMU Reference Manual.